 Apps 2 Subs 0 Goals 0

 Born in Ipswich on 14th February 1985, he joined Ipswich Town as a youth player, but he was involved in a car crash that hampered his progress and was released in May 2004, although he did play in a pre-season game in July 2004 at Barnet for an Ipswich Town X1.
 He joined Torquay United and made his debut for them in August of that year and made eight more appearances before being released.
 He returned to East Anglia and signed for Long Melford in the summer of 2005 before joining Leiston in November 2005.
 A midfielder he signed for AFC in June 2007 and made his league debut on 18th August 2007 he played throughout the 2007/08 season, but left at the end of it.
 ‘Boards’ re-signed for Leiston on a two year contract on 16th June 2008.
 At the end of the season he won three club awards.
 He remained with the Victory Road club at the start of the 2010/11 season and was there at the end of the season winning promotion on the way.
 At the start of the 2011/12 season 20th August 2011 he was still with Leiston and played throughout it winning promotion with them at the end of the season.
 In December 2012 he was still playing for Leiston and in the first week of April 2013 had signed an extension to his contract to stay with them until the end of the 2014/15 season.
 He played throughout the season, but on 17th April 2015 he announced that he would be leaving at the end of the season and the 25th April would be his last game for the club.
 On 18th May 2015 he announced that he would remain with them becoming the assistant manager and would continue playing also.
 He was still with the Victory Road club in April 2016.
 On 5th June 2016 he announced he would continue with them in 2016/17 in a player/coach role.
 He remained with them until 22nd March when he joined Felixstowe And Walton United, where he stayed until the end of the season.
-On 25th July 2017 he was playing for them again.
+He stayed with 'The Seasiders for the 2017/18 season and played for them on 1st May 2018 as the side won promotion.

 Apps 50 Subs 0 Goals 9